8% of children and 2% of adults have food allergy. More than 170 different foods have been reported to cause allergic reactions.

 Chinese herbal therapy

+Food allergy herbal formula (FAHF-2) contains 9 herbs and is currently in trials.
 The herbal formula FAHF-2 contains 9 Chinese herbs and is currently in clinical trials for allergy to peanut, tree nuts, sesame, fish, or shellfish.

 Oral immunotherapy (OIT)